-The SISSIP Network Project is one of the leading projects for Seniors 55+ in Surrey.
-It is one of PICS’ many New Horizons for Seniors program (NHSP) funded projects & the first Collective Impact Initiative it is leading as the Backbone Organization.
+The SISSIP Network Project is one of the leading projects for Seniors 55+ in Surrey and is one of PICS’ many New Horizons for Seniors program (NHSP) funded projects.

-The 5 collaborating organizations are the City of Surrey, Seniors Come Share Society, SOURCES, Semiahmoo House Society and FRAFCA.
-Together, the six organizations bring very diverse skill sets and experiences to the project, from the Municipality to organizations serving seniors, immigrants, indigenous communities and differently abled seniors.
+Together, the Network brings diverse skill sets and experiences to the project, from the Municipality to organizations serving seniors, immigrants, indigenous communities and differently abled seniors.

-The project involves community members through the Six Neighbourhood Action Committees.
-The members are honorary and from all fields and sectors of work, cultures and backgrounds.
-The members actively engage in identifying the needs of seniors from their neighbourhoods to help shape and make a difference in the lives of Seniors in their communities.
+The action committee members are from diverse fields of work, cultures and backgrounds, contributing to identify the needs of seniors from their neighbourhoods and making a difference in their communities.

 Funding and Objectives

-Funded by New Horizons for Seniors program, the project will be receiving 4 million dollars over the course of 5 years to address social isolation among seniors and create greater awareness and acceptance of different cultures, to make Surrey an intercultural and engaged community for its seniors.
+Funded by New Horizons for Seniors program, the project will be receiving 4 million dollars, to address social isolation among seniors and create greater awareness and acceptance of different cultures, to make Surrey an intercultural and engaged community.

-The project will be implemented from September 2019 to August 2024 and aims to:
+The project started in September 2019 and will be implemented until August 2024.
+It aims to:

 - Collaborate with other Community Organizations to leverage each other’s service strengths and expertise